ORARAPA/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 When fetch the car
 Return error message should be "Unrecognized parking ticket."

+[X] Case3
+Given a parking lot without any position, and a car
+When park the car
+Return error message should be "No available position."

+# Story 3
+[] Case1
+Given a parking lot, standard parking boy and a car When park the car
+Return parking ticket

+[] Case2
+Given a parking lot with a parked car, a standard parking boy, a parking ticket
+When fetch the car
+Return parked car

 [] Case3
-Given a parking lot without any position, and a car When park the car
+Given a parking lot with two parked cars, a standard parking boy, and two parking tickets When fetch the car (2x)
-Return error message should be "No available position."
+Return right car for each ticket